signalfx/signalfx-agent/deployments/k8s/helm/signalfx-agent/README.md

 hostPath: C:\\hostfs
 # Let the Linux Helm release do cluster metrics.
 gatherClusterMetrics: false
-# Docker isn't exposed on Windows
+# If your kube install is using CRI-O instead of docker, set the below to false.
-gatherDockerMetrics: false
+gatherDockerMetrics: true

 agentVersion: 5.7.1